-CHEMICAL AND BIOCHEMICAL TOXICOLOGY.
 An introduction to selected topics in toxicology, the science of poisons.
 Considered in this course are the chemical and biochemical modes and sites of action of toxicants.
-Examples are drawn from of action of toxicants.
 Examples are drawn from pharmaceutically and environmentally important compounds.
 Additional topics that may be considered include risk assessment, epidemiological investigations, and the relative risks of "natural" and synthetic toxicants.
 Prerequisite: Chemistry 230, or consent of the instructor.
 Offered: spring semester, staff permitting.